Tight governor’s race, sanctuary measure top Oregon ballot

 GROCERY TAX

-People in Oregon will decide whether to amend the state constitution to ban future taxes on groceries.
+People in Oregon will decide whether to amend the state Constitution to ban future taxes on groceries.

 Out-of-state grocery and beverage industry giants poured millions into the campaign for Measure 103, which was seen by many as a thinly veiled attempt to pre-empt a statewide soda tax.